-The Better Business Bureau recommends that drivers read their auto insurance policy closely or they could miss out on reimbursements or other benefits they are entitled to receive.
-You might be surprised to see what is included, and what’s not.
+Insured drivers whose cars are damaged in auto-deer collisions may be covered for more than they think.
+With deer migrating and mating season occurring between October and December, the Wisconsin Better Business Bureau and Insurance Information Institute recommend that drivers read their auto insurance policy closely or they could miss out on reimbursements or other benefits they are entitled to receive.

-According to the non-profit Insurance Information Institute, on average a deer-vehicle collision costs $2,800 per insurance claim; $10,000 if there is injury to the driver or a passenger.
+According to the Insurance Information Institute (I.I.I.), a non-profit organization, on average, deer-vehicle collisions cost $2,800 per insurance claim; $10,000 if there is injury to the driver or a passenger.